triciasawyer/Reading-notes-201/class-02.md

 ## Learn css

 **What are ways we can apply CSS to our HTML?**
+Through external stylesheets, intertnal style sheets, and even inline styles (while isn't recommended).

 **Why should we avoid using inline styles?**
+It is the least efficient implementation of css.
+Inline css also mixes code with HTML and content, making it difficult to read and understand.

 Review the block of code below and answer the following questions:**
 **What is representing the selector?**